 All National Grid residential customers are protected from utility shutoff due to the pandemic, but this protection will expire at the end of September unless you are enrolled in low-income discount rates.
 If you are enrolled in discount rates, you are protected from shutoff until April 2021.
 You may be newly eligible for this rate…Read More

-The information in this post is now partially out-of-date.
-Please see our updated blog post for more information.
+The information in this post is now out-of-date.
+The eviction moratorium ended in August 2021.
 Está en riesgo de ser desalojado por falta de pagar la renta?
 Vea el Formulario de Notificación y Declaración de Moratoria de Desalojo y solicite ayuda para pagar la renta aquí.
-On September 5, 2020 the Centers…Read More
+On September 5, 2020 the Centers for Disease Control…Read More

 The Rhode Island Center for Justice is grateful for a 2020 BlueAngel Community Health Grant from Blue Cross Blue Shield of Rhode Island (BCBSRI) to prevent homelessness and the serious negative health impacts of housing insecurity for Rhode Islanders.
 The BlueAngel Grant supports our work to help Rhode Islanders remain stably housed and keep prevent…Read More